 These moves are widely seen as an indication that Netanyahu does not plan on making any far-reaching concessions to the Palestinians.
 No doubt, they are a hardening of the Israeli government’s position.
 Our editor in chief has forecast just such a trend within Israel for over five years.
 (You can read about this in our article “What Will Trigger the Next World War?”)
 Netanyahu’s intransigence in the face of remorseless butchery of Jews should come as no shock.

 The Jews’ realization of the impossibility of negotiating a two-state solution with the Arabs has been washing over them in stages in recent years.
 While caving in to pressure yet again and again, the recognition that the peace process has in fact wounded the nation—sapped Israel’s strength, depleted Israel’s land, and exhausted Israel’s will to fight and survive—is dawning.

 This realization was specifically prophesied in your Bible.
 The prophecy is recorded in Hosea 5:13: “When … Judah [the biblical name for today’s Jewish State of Israel] saw his wound, then went Ephraim to the Assyrian, and [Judah] sent to [Assyrian] king Jareb ….”
 Longtime Trumpet readers know that Gerald Flurry has pointed to Judah’s “wound” being the peace process ever since the Oslo talks in 1993.

 Hosea’s prophecy reveals a moment when Israel sees its deadly wound—it recognizes the folly of the paradoxical “peace” process—and acts in desperation.
 That moment is getting closer.
-As we explain in our free booklet Jerusalem in Prophecy, this will result in a devastating outcome for the Jewish state.
+Read “Israel’s Final Chapter” to see what it will bring.